 Festivals Australia supports community participation in, and access to, the arts and aims to support partnerships and collaboration across the sector.

-Festivals Australia closed on 4 October 2023 and applications are currently being assessed.
-The next funding round is expected to open in February 2024 for projects starting from 1 July 2024.
+Round 22 of Festivals Australia is due to open for applications in February 2026, for projects starting from 1 July 2026.

 The Australian Government provides approximately $1.4 million each financial year through this program.

-Festivals Australia funds high-quality arts projects that invite community participation and audience engagement in regional and remote Australia.
+Festivals Australia funds engaging arts projects that invite community participation and audience engagement in regional and remote Australia.
 Projects can include but are not limited to a parade, performance, workshop, installation or exhibition.

 The aim is to give people the chance to participate in or attend an arts experience at a festival, or a significant one-off community celebration.

-Festivals Australia will only fund a single project (not a range of unrelated activities) delivered at a festival or significant one-off community celebration in a regional or remote location.
+Festivals Australia will only fund a single project (not a range of unrelated activities) delivered at a festival or significant one-off community celebration in an eligible regional or remote location.

 All applications are assessed with the assistance of independent assessors.

-Festivals Australia program documentation, including program guidelines and frequently asked questions, are available on the GrantConnect website at https://www.grants.gov.au.
+Festivals Australia program documentation, including program guidelines and frequently asked questions will be available when the round opens on the GrantConnect website at www.grants.gov.au.

 After you register simply click on 'Grant Opportunity' to be directed to the appropriate page.